ray-project/ray/doc/source/using-ray-on-a-large-cluster.rst

 Note here that we use the ``-t 0`` option to set the timeout to infinite.

-#### Start Ray on the cluster

-Follow the instructions for [starting Ray](#starting-ray).
+It is probably a good idea to ssh to one of the other nodes and verify that the upgrade script ran as expected.

 Sync Application Files to other nodes
 -------------------------------------

-If you are running an application that reads input files or uses python libraries then you may find it useful to copy a directory on the head to the worker nodes.
+If you are running an application that reads input files or uses python libraries then you may find it useful to copy a directory on the head node to the worker nodes.

 You can do this using the ``parallel-rsync`` command: